Åge Hareide: Denmark

 On 10 December 2015, Hareide was announced as the new manager of the Denmark national football team replacing Morten Olsen, who had stepped down following the UEFA Euro 2016 qualification.
 Hareide began his new job on 1 March 2016.
 In November 2017, he managed his Denmark team to qualification for the 2018 FIFA World Cup in Russia.
 This was achieved with a 5-1 aggregate play-off win over Ireland.

 Hareide was the Danish coach at the 2018 FIFA World Cup.
 He managed Denmark to 2nd place in their group before they were eliminated in the round of 16 in a penalty shootout against Croatia.

 Hareide continued as manager of in the UEFA Euro 2020 qualifying.
 Under his leadership Denmark qualified for the UEFA Euro 2020.
 It was revealed that Kasper Hjulmand would replace him as manager of the Danish team following the tournament.
 However, due to the COVID-19 pandemic the tournament was postponed, and Hareide's contract expired.
-When he left he had not lost for the last 34 games, and his last defeat was on 11 October 2016 against Montenegro.
+When he left he had not lost in ordinary time for the last 34 games, and his last defeat was on 11 October 2016 against Montenegro.